Nordic corridor into the US

 No legal services.
 No Nordic company formation, no Finansinspektionen, Finanstilsynet, or adjacent regulator filings, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
 No US tax structuring, FATCA analysis, or double-tax-treaty analysis.
 No ITAR or export control work for defense and dual-use operators.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 These sit with Nordic counsel who specialise in US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal or tax implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal or tax implications, GMA flags it and defers before execution.

 Frequently asked.

 Nordic operators typically have product-market fit, strong design, and Anglophone fluency.
 American buyers filter first on category anchor, outcome claim, and US peer set.
-The Lagom register and design-led messaging read in the United States as understatement bordering on missing commercial conviction.
+The Lagom register and design-led messaging evaluate in the United States as understatement bordering on missing commercial conviction.
 The fluency masks the gap and makes the gap harder to find.
-The fix is US-frame translation, not capability building.
+The fix is US buyer-language rewrite, not capability building.

 No. US entity formation, E-2 and L-1 visa work, ITAR and export control work for defense and dual-use operators, double-tax-treaty analysis, and banking introductions sit with the operator's own counsel.
-The firm designs US marketing architecture inside the legal and tax structure counsel has already established.
+GMA builds the US website, deck, proof, and follow-up around the legal and tax structure counsel already chose.

 Technology and software, industrial machinery and components, biotech and medtech, energy and bioeconomy, gaming, design and consumer goods, defense and dual-use, and family-office-backed portfolios.
-Fit is confirmed in discovery, not in published sector lists.
+Fit is checked against the concrete US move, not published sector lists.

 Stockholm has a dedicated city-level page at /cities/stockholm/.
-Copenhagen, Helsinki, and Oslo are future city-gate candidates as demand surfaces.
+Copenhagen, Helsinki, and Oslo are future city-gate candidates as demand pages and sales materials.
 The Nordic gate carries the cross-region work for those operators today.

 Tell us what the US is doing to your pipeline.